 Here’s some simple examples of type of businesses and the communities they can create:

-As you can see, your group doesn’t have to mention your business at all and is centralized on sharing contents related to your niche.
+As you can see, your group doesn’t have to mention your business at all and is centralized on sharing content related to your niche.

-But as you built a solid amount of followship, you’ll also have a sizable amount of people willing to listen when you direct them to your website and products.
+But as you built a solid amount of followership, you’ll also have a sizable amount of people willing to listen when you direct them to your website and products.